- There are many different kinds of birth control pills (BCPs).

 Does the birth control pill cause cancer?

 No. The Pill actually protects against cancer of the ovaries and cancer of the lining of the uterus.
-A woman is half as likely to get cancer of the uterus or ovaries if she takes the Pill.
+A teen is half as likely to get cancer of the uterus or ovaries if they take the Pill.
 Most experts believe that taking oral contraceptive pills does not cause an increased risk of developing breast cancer.
-Even girls with a family history of breast cancer can take the Pill.
-Users of the Pill have been shown to have increased risk of cervical cancer (the cervix is the lower part of the uterus), as compared to nonusers, but cervical cancer is caused by the HPV virus, so you should get the HPV vaccine and use condoms every time you have sex.
+Even teens with a family history of breast cancer can take the Pill.
+Users of the Pill have been shown to potentially have an increased risk of cervical cancer (the cervix is the lower part of the uterus), as compared to nonusers, but cervical cancer is caused by the HPV virus, so you should get the HPV vaccine and use condoms every time you have sex.
 Smoking increases the risk for cervical cancer, so quit smoking (or don’t start) to keep your body healthy.

 Can I smoke if I’m taking the Pill?